Un Nuevo Tiempo

-12 candidates of Un Nuevo Tiempo or supported by Un Nuevo Tiempo were elected deputies to the National Assembly out of 15 in the September 2010 legislative elections.
-Along with some other opposition parties, Un Nuevo Tiempo boycotted the December 2005 legislative elections.
-The party's previous leader was Manuel Rosales, Governor of Zulia (2000 - 2008).
+Twelve candidates of Un Nuevo Tiempo or supported by Un Nuevo Tiempo were elected deputies to the National Assembly out of 15 in the 2010 Venezuelan parliamentary election.
+Along with some other opposition parties, Un Nuevo Tiempo boycotted the 2005 Venezuelan parliamentary election.
+The party's previous leader was Manuel Rosales, Governor of Zulia (2000–2008).
 He was also its candidate for the 2006 presidential election, attracting 37% of the national vote.

 Omar Barboza is the current party president.
 UNT was admitted into the Socialist International as a consultative member at the SI's spring congress on 4–5 February 2013.
 It became a full member in 2017.

-On May 6, 2016, the party reported that a local party leader named Germán Mavare, in Barquisimeto, Lara, had been killed by a gunshot to the head.
+On 6 May 2016, the party reported that a local party leader named Germán Mavare, in Barquisimeto, Lara, had been killed by a gunshot to the head.

 Party platform

 UNT is a social democratic party.
 In its party program, the party identifies itself as progressive and leftist.
 UNT wants reduced Presidential powers and oppose the use of public resources in electoral campaigns.
 UNT believes in tolerance for religions and political ideologies that are "tolerant".
 UNT advocates improved prison conditions and the creation of a security force composed of better trained and paid police.
 UNT also demands legal reform to better favor defendants in criminal trials.

 UNT supports combining state economic planning that guides the efforts and expectations of capital, labor and consumption with social markets.
 They reject neoliberal policies and believe that economic growth must benefit the people more equally.
 They propose the creation of a Fund for Financing Diversified Development from the surplus of oil revenue.
 They believe job growth should be the decisive metric in the national economic plan.
 They also consider important the state planning of a housing construction process carried out by private industry as a powerful factor for the creation of jobs.
 As well, they propose to encourage and encourage the expansion of SMEs (small and medium-sized enterprises), which are considered providers of mass employment.
 Finally, the UNT supports labor unions and opposes exchange control and rigid prices as it discourages domestic production.

 UNT believes that the oil industry should remain in the hands of the state.
 However, UNT believes that other sectors, such as metal resources and public utilities, should be run by private-public partnerships or another form of mixed ownership, and opposes further nationalization of industry.
 They believe that PDVSA should be outside the influence of some partisan control and that the system of appointing its staff should be based on merits and technical and professional capacity.
 They believe that under the guidance of the State, the private sector should be encouraged through tenders and contracts to convert oil "into the effective engine of a powerful and varied constellation of national industries."